poojariutkarsh1/SIH_prototype_2026/README.md

 - Add `rf2o_laser_odometry` so the LiDAR's movement is estimated from consecutive scans.
 - Combine LiDAR with radar and a camera with YOLO through sensor fusion, rather than relying on LiDAR alone.
 - Mount the LiDAR on a moving rig and test in dust and fog.
-- Fix the prototype's motor problems, the IR sensor's sunlight sensitivity, and TTC performance at higher speeds.
+- Fix the IR sensor's sunlight sensitivity, and TTC performance at higher speeds.
 - Validate the simulation's behaviour against real measurements.

 **To close the gap with the architecture diagram**

-- Read a real temperature/humidity sensor and feed it into the existing fog calculation.
 - Integrate GPS position into the main pipeline.
-- Implement V2V and V2I messaging (JSON) between vehicles and a central system, including reconciling the status vocabulary.
 - Bring LiDAR-based obstacle localisation into the on-vehicle system.
 - Fix the `Lidar/` package layout so it builds directly from the repository.